fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QPoint.md

 p.rx()++;
 ```

 &emsp;&emsp;A `QPoint` object can also be used as a vector: Addition and subtraction are defined as for vectors (each component is added separately).
-A `QPoint` object can also be divided or multiplied by an int or a qreal.
+A `QPoint` object can also be divided or multiplied by an `int` or a `qreal`.
 &emsp;&emsp;In addition, the `QPoint` class provides the `manhattanLength()` function which gives an inexpensive approximation of the length of the `QPoint` object interpreted as a vector.
 Finally, `QPoint` objects can be streamed as well as compared.

 ### Member Function Documentation